plone/copier-zope-setup/README.md

 # Copier template to create Plone/Zope setup - EXPERIMENTAL !!!

 It supports storage backends standalone, ZEO and Relstorage and is using pyruvate as WSGI server.
+This template is meant to work standalone and inside an Plone addon.

 ## Features